Applications deployed in this repository are a starting point to get environment into production.

 4. Get Access URLs

-Use the task get:urls command to fetch all the URLs.
+Use the task get:urls command to fetch all the URLs from the target AKS cluster:

 The URL structure of the URLs will depend on the type of routing you set in the configuration.
 Examples of the set of URLs that can be outputted are below: